Eppin/sys-botbase/README.md

 - Big thank you to [jakibaki](https://github.com/jakibaki/sys-netcheat) for a great sysmodule base to learn and work with, as well as being helpful on the Reswitched discord!
 - Thanks to RTNX on discord for bringing to my attention a nasty little bug that would very randomly cause RAM poking to go bad and the switch (sometimes) crashing as a result.
 - Thanks to Anubis for stress testing!
+- Thanks to FishGuy for the initial USB-Botbase implementation.
-- And thanks to olliz0r!
+- And thanks to olliz0r and Koi-3088!